coffeeandcoffee/m246_mvp_v2/app/README.md

 "appending to /Users/gregorlederer/Local_Files_Business/MVP_v2/app/README.md:Summarize the changes we made to the codebase, considering architectural adjustments, changes, additions and everything else a developer needs to know to pick up where you left off just by reading the README.md"

+"before commiting, please ensure the readme properly represents the current architecture and everything in there is 100% true and 100% up to date."

 ---

 # Git Essentials